stangreg/Ignitron/README.md

 ## Operation modes
 **Ignitron** has two operation modes, **APP mode** and **AMP mode**.\
 In **APP mode** (default mode on startup), **Ignitron** connects to a Spark Amp and behaves like the Spark App towards the Spark Amp.
-It can then be used to switch between saved presets, toggle FX pedals, and even connect it to a Looper app on a mobile.
+It can then be used to switch between saved presets, toggle FX pedals, and even connect it to a Looper app on a mobile (providing 6 buttons to control a (looper) app).
+**Keyboard mode** is useful when Ignitron should act as a bluetooth keyboard control without controlling a Spark Amp.
+This prevides 2x6=12 buttons to control any supporting app (e.g., a looper app).
 **AMP mode** can be used to manage the presets stored on **Ignitron**, presets can be added from the app or be deleted from **Ignitron**.\
 To enter **AMP mode**, hold the `Preset 1` button during startup.
+To enter **Keyboard mode**, hold the `Preset 3` button during startup.

+Amp mode and Keyboard mode can best be started by holding them pressed while pressing and holding `Preset 2` button.

 ## APP mode
 In APP mode, the foot switches can be used to either switch between pre-saved presets (**Preset mode**), control all single effects in the selected preset (**Manual/FX mode**), or switch between presets while controlling an app on your mobile, e.g. a Looper app (**Looper mode**).
 You can easily toggle between **Preset mode** and **Manual/FX mode** by long pressing the `Bank-Up` button.
 To toggle between **Preset mode** and **Looper mode**, simply long-press the `Bank down` button.
 When selecting **Preset mode**, four buttons are used to select presets the other two buttons are used to navigate through different preset banks.
 This way the user has access to a huge number of saved presets.
 When pressing the foot switch of the current active preset, the effect configured in the DRIVE section can be enabled and disabled.
 In **Manual/FX mode**, the user has direct access to all effects of the selected preset.
 When **Looper mode** is activated, Ignitron acts partially like a bluetooth keyboard.
 You can use the buttons to control a looper app, e.g. Loopy HD and also switch between stored presets by long pressing the `Bank down`/`Bank up` buttons. **Note:** When switching presets in Looper mode, it will do this across banks.

-Each switch controls a different FX pedal type:

 ### Button commands in APP mode: